-respiratory sinus arrhythmia (RSA)
+Respiratory Sinus Arrhythmia (RSA)

 A cyclical rising and falling in the cardiograph waveform that is synchronous with respiratory activity.
 Although this same pattern may be created by physical movement contamination (i.e., if the arm with the blood pressure cuff is placed too close to the body and consequently moves in synchrony with chest wall expansion), a vagus effect is distinct.
-Parasympathetic innervation respiratory waveform response

-(through branches of the vagus nerve) driving both respiratory and heart rate activity may be so prominent as to induce this characteristic synchronous wave in the cardiograph tracing.
+Parasympathetic innervation (through branches of the vagus nerve) driving both respiratory and heart rate activity may be so prominent as to induce this characteristic synchronous wave in the cardiograph tracing.